-- Identify actions you can take to prevent injuries. - Generate a list of potential safety hazards in early care and education settings and appropriate steps to remove or limit the hazards. - Describe recommended procedures and documentation for administering medication. - Identify appropriate actions to minimize the spread of infectious diseases. - Demonstrate or describe proper hand washing techniques. - Distinguish between cleaning and sanitizing.
+- Identify actions you can take to prevent injuries. - Generate a list of potential safety hazards in early care and education settings and appropriate steps to remove or limit the hazards. - Complete mandatory First Aid and Cardiopulmonary Resuscitation (CPR) training (does not qualify as "certification") - Describe recommended procedures and documentation for administering medication. - Identify appropriate actions to minimize the spread of infectious diseases. - Demonstrate or describe proper hand washing techniques. - Distinguish between cleaning and sanitizing.